 The NCI genome-wide association study (GWAS) of renal cell carcinoma (RCC) was conducted to investigate common genetic variants associated with RCC risk.
 The GWAS includes 1,453 cases and 3,531 controls of European background from four studies (three cohort, one case-control).

-Data from this GWAS were pooled with those from another GWAS of RCC (2,639 cases and 5,392 controls) conducted in Europe by the International Agency for Research on Cancer and the Centre National de Gènotypage.
+Data were pooled with those from another GWAS of RCC (2,639 cases and 5,392 controls) conducted in Europe by the International Agency for Research on Cancer and the Centre National de Gènotypage.
 Findings from this collaboration are described in the publication below.

+Obtain additional information or apply for data access to the Renal Cancer Genome-Wide Association Study on the dbGaP website.
 Note: Only data from the NCI scan are included in this dbGaP submission.